Melaan99/Melaan99/README.md

 ## Hi there 👋 I’m Lina María Ferrer Rodríguez

-🎓 **Bioinformatician turned Web Developer** with 3️⃣ years of professional experience building responsive, accessible, and beautiful interfaces.
+🎓 **Bioinformatics and  Web Development** with 3️⃣ years of professional experience building responsive, accessible, and beautiful interfaces.
 I also teach AI in Python at my alma mater, so expect a dash of machine‑learning curiosity here!

 ---